BIDS/repro-case-studies/case-studies/vstaneva.md

 - personal: working with image data is often quite involved, and one does not want to do things twice, but it is often necessary, and in that case it is better to have an automated process to repeat experiments.

-- public: there is overabundance of algorithms and studies but it is hard to use them in practice, because there is no simple way to reproduce the results (one usually needs to reimplement the algorithms or redo the studies) So if one wants their research to be useful outside their own group, they should first ensure it is reproducible.
+- public: there is overabundance of algorithms and studies but it is hard to use them in practice, because there is no simple way to reproduce the results (one usually needs to reimplement the algorithms or redo the studies).
+So if one wants their research to be useful outside their own group, they should first ensure it is reproducible.

 2) How or where did you learn the reproducible practices described in your case study?
 Mentors, classes, workshops, etc.

-I have learned by myself.
-I believe some short reproducibility workshops would have improved my experience substationally (for example, learning about git, virtual environments and light virtual containers).
+I have been learning by myself.
+I believe some short reproducibility workshops would have improved my experience substantially (for example, learning about git/Github, virtual environments and light virtual containers).

 3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
 Examples could include legal, logistical, human, or technical challenges.

-Working with biomedical data always causes privacy issues and storage issues.
-Another problem which I did not encounter but I know is persistent in the field is the use of too many external software packages to preprocess the data (some of them are supported only by specific Operating Systems).
-This makes hard to automate the workflow.
+Working with biomedical data one often faces privacy and storage challenges.
+Another problem which I did not encounter but I know is persistent in the field is the use of too many external software packages to preprocess the data: some of them are supported only by specific operating systems, or require manual operation.
+This makes it challenging to automate the workflow.
+In an attempt to improve performance on large data sets, researchers often use elaborate C++ programs which are hard to interpret and extend.

 4) What do you view as the major incentives for doing reproducible research?